sansvoicedotmp3/FinalProjectPL/README.md

 # Stylistic / Syntax information

 I used Python for this project because I am familiar with it, and trust myself to write something of decent scale with it.
-However, there are some language design features that I had to work around when using this, as opposed to something like C++.
+However, there are some language design features that I had to work around when using this, some of which I would not have run into with something like C++.

 I made the choice to use a lot of type hints (`type: str`, for example).
 Python's dynamic typing can be a strength, but for writing readable code, especially for something like this where not everyone will inherently understand what datatype a Pokemon type would be, type hints can be a big help.
 These also help me maintain consistency and use my code editor more efficiently.